-Due to the merger termination fee and related merger expenses, the mandatory distributions of available cash by NCM LLC to its founding members and NCM, Inc. for the three months ended April 2, 2015 was calculated as negative \$25.5 million (\$14.0 million for the founding members and \$11.5 million for NCM, Inc.).
+Due to the merger termination fee and related merger expenses, the mandatory distributions of available cash by the Company to its founding members and NCM, Inc. for the three months ended April 2, 2015 was calculated as negative \$25.5 million (\$14.0 million for the founding members and \$11.5 million for NCM, Inc.).
 Therefore, there was no payment made in the second quarter of 2015.
 Under the terms of the NCM LLC Operating Agreement, this negative amount was netted against the available cash distributions for the second quarter of 2016.
-The mandatory distributions of available cash by NCM LLC to its founding members for the three months ended June 30, 2016 of \$8.8 million (net of the negative available cash from the first quarter of 2015 described above) is included in amounts due to founding members on the unaudited Condensed Consolidated Balance Sheets as of June 30, 2016 and will be made in the third quarter of 2016.
-The distributions to NCM, Inc. are eliminated in consolidation.
+The mandatory distributions of available cash by the Company to its founding members for the three months ended June 30, 2016 of \$8.8 million (net of the negative available cash from the first quarter of 2015 described above) is included in amounts due to founding members on the unaudited Condensed Balance Sheets as of June 30, 2016 and will be made in the third quarter of 2016.
+The mandatory distributions of available cash by NCM LLC to its managing member for the three months ended June 30, 2015 described above) is included in amounts ended June 30, 2015 described above) is included in amounts ended from first quarter of 2015 described above) is included in amounts ended June 30, 2016 of \$6.1 million (net of the negative available cash from first quarter of 2015 described above) is included in amounts ended June 30, 2016 of \$6.1 million (net of the negative available cash from first quarter of 2015 described above) is included in amounts due from managing member on the unaudited Condensed Balance Sheets as of June 30, 2016 and will be made in the third quarter of 2016.